Scott Arfield

-Scott Harry Nathaniel Arfield (born 1 November 1988) is a professional soccer player who plays as a midfielder for Scottish Premiership club Falkirk.
+Scott Harry Nathaniel Arfield (born 1 November 1988) is a professional footballer who plays as a midfielder.
+His most recent club was Livingston.
 Born and raised in Scotland, Arfield represented his nation of birth at international youth levels before switching to Canada in 2016.

 He began his career at Falkirk before moving to the English leagues for eight years with Huddersfield Town and Burnley.
 He returned to Scottish football in 2018, playing five seasons for Rangers.
 In 2025, 18 years after making his debut for the club, he returned to Falkirk.
+In 2026 he moved to Livingston FC on a short contract until the end of the 2025–26 season.

+Early life and education

+Arfield attended St Margaret's Academy, Livingston.

 Club career

 Falkirk

 Arfield came up through the Falkirk Youth Academy and earned promotion to the first team squad.
 He made his Falkirk debut on 4 August 2007, in their 4–0 win away at Gretna on the opening day of the 2007–08 season.

 His first goal came in Falkirk's 4–2 defeat at Inverness Caledonian Thistle.
 He then scored twice in a 4–0 win over St Mirren.
 He won the Scottish Premier League Young Player of the Month award for December 2007.
 Arfield signed a new five-year contract with Falkirk in February 2008.
 He finished the season with three goals in 35 SPL appearances.